 Viatris' Board met eight times in 2023.
-In addition to meetings of the Board, Directors attended meetings of individual Board committees of which they were members, and all Directors standing for re-election attended greater than 75% of the aggregate of Board meetings and meetings of the committees of which they were a member in 2023.
-From January 1, 2024 to October 18, 2024, the Board meetings and meetings of the committees of which they were a member in 2024 through such date.
+In addition to meetings of the Board, Directors attended meetings of individual Board committees of which they were members, and all Directors attended greater than 75% of the aggregate of Board meetings and meetings of the committees of which they were a member in 2023.

 Viatris' Corporate Governance Principles require the independent Directors of the Board to meet in separate executive sessions periodically, and at least twice annually, during regularly scheduled meetings of the Board, without any non-independent Directors or members of management present.
-The independent Directors of the Board met five times in executive session in 2023 and three times between January 1, 2024 and October 18, 2024, with either of Ms. Higgins, the Chair effective immediately following the 2023 Annual Meeting, or Mr. Parrish, the Lead Independent Director prior to Ms. Higgins' election as Chair, presiding at those executive sessions.
+The independent Directors of the Board met five times in executive session in 2023, with Mr. Parrish, the then Lead Independent Director, presiding at those executive sessions.

 Pursuant to Viatris' Corporate Governance Principles, Directors are expected to attend the annual meeting of shareholders of the Company, where practicable.
-Twelve Directors at the time of the 2023 Annual Meeting, including the 11 Directors standing for re-election at the 2024 Annual Meeting who were also Directors at the time of the 2023 Annual Meeting, attended such meeting in person.
+Twelve Directors at the time of the 2023 Annual Meeting, including the 11 Directors standing for re-election, attended such meeting in person.